nualagr/dargan-health-foods/TESTING.md

 <br>

 ### Multiple Destination Redirects
-This issue arose in relation to three different pages.
-The Change Password page, the Edit Product Review page and the Edit BlogPost page.
+This issue arose in relation to two different pages.
+The Edit Product Review page and the Edit BlogPost page.
 Links to these pages exist in multiple locations within the site.
 Initially, the redirects upon submission of the forms were hardcoded to a single location.
 If the user edited their product review they were redirected to the product page,